When planning a family trip to Kyushu, one name comes up repeatedly among Japanese parents: Suginoi Hotel.

 - Baby Food: The restaurants often provide pre-packaged baby food for infants, a lifesaver for parents.

 The noise level is high, which is actually a blessing.
 If your toddler has a meltdown or your child spills their juice, it barely registers against the hum of happy diners.
-It is stress-free dining at its finest.

 Entertainment: Bowling, Games, and Lights

 If it rains during your stay in Beppu, Suginoi has you covered.
 The complex includes a bowling alley and a large game center filled with claw machines and arcade games.
-There is also a kids’ play area for younger children to burn off energy.

 One of the unique features of Suginoi is the extensive illumination displays.
 The grounds are decorated with millions of LED lights, creating tunnels of light and animal figures.
-Families often take a post-dinner stroll through the illuminations in their yukata (cotton robes provided by the hotel), taking photos and enjoying the cool evening air.

 Which Building Should You Choose?

 Because the hotel is so large, choosing a room can be confusing.
+Here is how the main wings compare for families.

 - Sora Building: The newest and most luxurious.
 The rooms are modern, spacious, and offer the best views.
 It has its own exclusive dining venue.